 You can interview fellow bloggers or some influencers in your niche and share it on your blog either as a written format (posts) or as podcasts.
 If you are going to share it as podcasts, make sure you publish the transcript along with it so that people can follow the content even if they have problems with the understanding foreign accents.

 8) Guest Posting

-You can either write for sites which accept guest posts or you yourself can accept high quality quest posts for your blog.
-By writing for other sites, you can gain a wider audience for your site whereas accepting high quality guest posts can provide more value to your readers.
-Either way it is a win-win situation for yourself and the other person.
+You can either write for sites which accept guest posts or you yourself can accept high-quality guest posts for your blog.
+By writing for other sites, you can gain a wider audience for your site whereas accepting high-quality guest posts can provide more value to your readers.
+Either way, it is a win-win situation for yourself and the other person.